MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-playback.md

 # ![Small logo on windbg preview](images/windbgx-preview-logo.png) Time Travel Debugging - Playback

-This section describes how to playback time travel traces and navigate in time.
+This section describes how to playback time travel traces and navigate forward and back in time.

 ## Command time travel navigation

-Use a trailing minus sign with the following version of these commands to travel back in time.
+Use a trailing minus sign with the following commands to travel back in time.

 | Command  |  For more information |
 |----|-------------------------------------------------------------------------------------------|